Ferris-Labs/site-draft/content/en/docs/Overview/ferris_fx/DeveloperGuide/Secrets.md

 ### Accessing secrets

-With `ferris_ef.context.secrets` you can access secrets stored on at the platform, project or service scope.
+With `ferris_ef.context.secrets` you can access secrets stored on the platform, project or service scope.

 ```python